Codium-ai/pr-agent/docs/docs/usage-guide/additional_configurations.md

 ## Extra instructions

-All PR-Agent tools have a parameter called `extra_instructions`, that enables to add free-text extra instructions.
+All Qodo Merge tools have a parameter called `extra_instructions`, that enables to add free-text extra instructions.
 Example usage:
 ```
 /update_changelog --pr_update_changelog.extra_instructions="Make sure to update also the version ..."
 ```